Followers

 Tailor Spy

 Exactly when our “model citizen” became a spy remains unclear.
-Fittingly, such matters were not made a matter of record, and secret agents often operated under a cover name, code name, or number.
+Fittingly, such matters were not recorded, and secret agents often operated under cover names, code names, or numbers.
 It is believed Alexander Hamilton suggested him to Washington while serving as aide-de-camp in 1777.
 However, some sources indicate that the haberdasher did not actually report to Washington until 1779.
 In any case, the transition was smooth, if not inevitable.

 Alexander Hamilton as aide-de-camp to General Washington

-At his clothing shop, Mulligan often measured his clients, chatting with them and picking up insights through elicitation.
-He was also very observant of military and political happenings in the city.
-Years of waging a secret political war had enabled Mulligan to hone the skills needed to be an excellent intelligence operative in the occupied city.
+At his clothing shop, Mulligan often measured his clients, talking with them and gathering insights through conversation.
+He was also very attentive to military and political events in the city.
+Years of secretly waging a political war had sharpened Mulligan's skills, making him an excellent intelligence operative in the occupied city.

 The perfect venue for eliciting